ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-overview.rst

    -  MEAS MS5611 barometric pressure sensor for determining altitude.
    -  Built in voltage and current sensing for battery condition determination.
-   -  Connection for an externally mountable UBLOX LEA GPS for determining absolute position.
+   -  Connections for externally-mountable GPS units for determining absolute position.

 -  **Extensive I/O interfaces with dedicated connectors**